ericgj/ing/README.md

 ### Using the Task base class

-To save some boilerplate, and to allow more flexible options specification, you can inherit from `Ing::Task` and rewrite this example as:
+To save some boilerplate, and to allow more flexible options specification, as well as a few more conveniences, you can inherit from `Ing::Task` and rewrite this example as:

 ```ruby
 class Cleanup < Ing::Task